|

-Compared against some of the other "warm/fat"-sounding comps I have, the TK-23 has more complex texture and more of a rough edge to the tone.
+Compared against some of the other "warm/fat"-sounding comps I have, the TK-23 has more complex texture and more of a rough edge to the tone, but it can be a bit noisier.
 While the quirks and subtleties of this pedal mean it won't be right for everyone, the action is super smooth and the tone is bold, fat, and "musical", and I like it.

 |